stacey1079/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+In the below screenshot, you will see that the total variance of the suspension coils over all 3 lots is 62.29 which is below the required PSI of 100.
+However, when looking at the lot summary screenshot you will see that the first 2 lots are below 100 PSI, but lot 3 has a PSI of 170.29 which is well over the required amount.
+This tells us that Lot 1 and Lot 2 do meet the requirements, but that Lot 3 does not.

 ### Total Summary DF:
 ![Screenshot 2023-03-10 144438](https://user-images.githubusercontent.com/45715246/224413208-193869ee-d1e3-4c1a-aa66-26796bafb8e5.png)

 ### Lot Summary DF:
 ![Screenshot 2023-03-10 144602](https://user-images.githubusercontent.com/45715246/224413497-59b8ca05-d4da-4035-b25b-55e80aa61af9.png)

 ## Part 3: T-Test on Suspension Coils